<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Meet financial requirements of day-to-day living.

 Expenses can increase during retirement and working can be a logical and effective solution.
-You might choose to continue working in order to keep your insurance or other benefits — many employers offer free to low-cost health insurance for part-time workers.
+You might choose to continue working to keep your insurance or other benefits—many employers offer free to low-cost health insurance for part-time workers.

 Emotional benefits of working